-The analyst added the proposed 40-acre detention pond to these basin runoff models.
-To do so, the detention element was dragged from the toolbar and dropped onto the schematic diagram in the appropriate location, as shown in Figure 21.
-To specify the properties of the detention, the analyst double-clicked the detention icon and completed the form that appeared.
-As shown in Figure 22, three options are available for specifying the properties; the analyst here selected Elevation-Area-Outflow.
-In columns 1 and 2 of the grid on the form, the analyst specified pond pool elevations and the corresponding areas that would be used in the pond.
+The analyst added the proposed 40-acre detention pond, using the reservoir element, to these basin models, as shown in Figure 21.
+To specify the properties of the detention, the analyst selected the reservoir element in the basin model map and then edited the element properties in the Component Editor.
+As shown in Figure 22, the Outflow Curve reservoir routing method was chosen.
+When this method is chosen the analyst must compute the outflow from the reservoir for a range of elevations and storage volumes.
+Other reservoir routing options include Outflow Structures and Specified Release.
+When Outflow Structures is selected, the analyst must define an elevation-storage or elevationarea relationship and enter properties for outlet structures.
+Outflow structures in HEC-HMS include low-level outlets, culverts, spillways, pumps, and dam overtopping.
+When Specified Release is selected, the analyst must define an elevation-storage or elevation-area curve and a time-series of outflow from the reservoir.
+This option is useful when calibrating a model and observed releases from the reservoir are known.
+In this example, the analyst selected the Elevation-Area-Outflow storage method.
+Then the analyst selected the elevation-area and elevation-discharge curves associated with the reservoir.
 The specified elevation-area relationship is used by the program to compute the storage-volume relationship of the pond.
 The pond design considered is an excavated pond, so the required relationship was determined with solid geometry computations completed in a spreadsheet program.
-In column 3 of the grid, the analyst specified the total outflow from the pond for the corresponding elevations from column 1.
+The elevation-discharge curve contains the total outflow from the pond for the corresponding elevations.
 Finding these values was a bit more difficult, as it required modeling the hydraulic performance of the pond's outlet and emergency spillway.
-The spillway was modeled in a spreadsheet, using the weir equation, to develop the elevation-discharge relationship.
+The spillway was modeled in a spreadsheet, using the weir equation, to develop the elevationdischarge relationship.

 Modeling the performance of the detention pond's normal outlet was more difficult, as the performance of that outlet depends upon the flow condition.
 The outlet proposed is a culvert.
 Culverts can flow under inlet control or outlet control.
 In the first case, the discharge through the culvert, and hence the outflow from the detention, is a function of the cross-sectional area of the culvert, the inlet configuration, and the headwater elevation.
 In the second case, the discharge is a function of the tailwater elevation (which in turn, may be a function of the discharge) and the properties of the culvert, including slope, roughness, and length.
-A number of commercial off-the-shelf computer programs are available for computing culvert flow for these cases, including HEC-RAS.
-However, in this case, the analyst used nomographs to develop the rating.
+In this case, the analyst used nomographs to develop the rating for the culvert.
+Another option would be to let HEC-HMS compute the outflow from the reservoir.
+The reservoir element has options to let the analyst define outlet structures; culvert and spillway outlets are included.